pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 4-Mar-2022**
 ## Chat Profile Report

--This report shall show you a list of all the active profiles in your ErpGuru account with whom you can start a chat.
+- This report shall show you a list of all the active profiles in your ErpGuru account with whom you can start a chat.
--To start a new chat, simply type the name of the User in the search bar of chatbox and start communicating.
+- To start a new chat, simply type the name of the User in the search bar of chatbox and start communicating.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 5-Mar-2022**
 ## Creating own Noticeboard app

 - First create App and install it on website.
 - Create Doctype according to structure discussed in team.
 - Provide it web view.